SLAC-ML/OuRAGboros/README.md

 installation information.
 If you're running on MacOS, you'll need to use Docker Compose to run OpenSearch (which is recommended for all users anyway).

-## Usage
-Once everything's configured, head to http://localhost:8501 in your favorite browser to get started.
+### Changing LLMs

-This project uses the `llama3.1:latest` LLM by default, but any other model (e.g.
+This project uses the `llama3.1:latest` LLM by default, but any other Ollama model (e.g.
 `deepseek-r1`, `codellama`, etc.) can be used simply by running `ollama pull <model name>` (or `docker-compose exec ollama ollama pull <model name>` if using Docker Compose).
 The newly pulled model will be available to select in a drop-down on the webpage above after the page is reloaded.
-Alternatively, you can set the `OLLAMA_MODEL_DEFAULT` environment variable to
-[any supported Ollama model name](https://ollama.com/search) to use that model by default.
+Alternatively, you can set the `OLLAMA_MODEL_DEFAULT` environment variable to [any supported Ollama model name](https://ollama.com/search) to use that model by default.
 If the model is not found locally, it will be pulled when a user prompt has been provided in the application UI.

 ### Offline PDF Chunking